janveverka/CMSSW_Daq_SingleMachineTest/README.md

 4. Setup the test

-    `ROOT_DIR` is the full path of the directory that will contain futher directories, data files and meta-data files created by the BU and FU processes.
-Here, we default to `TEST_DIR` - the directory containing the configurations.
-Similarly as for `TEST_DIR`, this should generally work but you should be able to change it.
-Again, you should be able to write under that path.
+    `$ROOT_DIR` gives the full path of the directory that will contain futher directories, data files and meta-data files created by the BU and FU processes.
+Here, we default `$ROOT_DIR` to `$TEST_DIR`, the directory containing the configurations, which in turn defaults to a directory under `/tmp`, see the item *Setup CMSSW* above.
+Similarly to `$TEST_DIR`, the default should generally work but you should be able to change it if you want.
+Again, you need to be able to write under the `$ROOT_DIR` path.
 Also, the corresponding disk should be **less than 80% used**.
 These 80% are configured by the parameter `highWaterMark` of the `EvFBuildingThrottle` EDM Service in the [test/startBU_cfg.py](https://github.com/janveverka/CMSSW_Daq_SingleMachineTest/blob/master/test/startBU_cfg.py) configuration file.

-    `RUN_NUMBER` is the run number used for both the BU and the FU processes.
-You can customize this too as long as you use the same for both of them.
+    `$RUN_NUMBER` gives the run number used for the BU process and the FU process.
+The purpose of this variable is to make sure that the same run number is used for both the BU and the FU.
+You can customize this too.

         ROOT_DIR=$TEST_DIR
         RUN_NUMBER=100